kishoremkv/mono-repo-100x/README.md

 npx create-turbo@latest
 ```

+## My Notes

 ### To create react component auto use - turbo generator
 ```sh
 npm run generate:component
 ```

+- Inorder to build the projects sequentially turbo.json is used.
+- It acts as a orchestrator

 ## What's inside?